 Click on State Scholarships and Grants for information on financing options that are available in the state of Iowa.

-conditions of Title IV loans that are more favorable than private education
+Terms and conditions of Title IV loans that are more favorable than private education loans:

 When financing your education, a Stafford loan should be your first choice once you have already collected any scholarships and grants you may be eligible to receive.
 Stafford loans are fixed rate federal student loans guaranteed by the government.
 They can be used to pay for educational related expenses.
 Stafford loans have a number of benefits all designed to help make paying for college more affordable.
 One of the most important Stafford loan benefits is the fixed interest rate.
 Subsidized Federal Direct loans have a fixed rate of 4.5% for the 2010-2011 academic year.
 Rates for the 2011-2012 academic year will be fixed at 3.4%